Koh Chang – Beaches

 There are plenty of eateries in Klong Prao Beach.
 Some hotels and resorts have restaurants and cafes.
 Quality and tasty meals are available along the roads and especially in the area around Klong Plu Waterfall, where there are some great food stalls with a variety of food from northeastern Thai cuisine.
 For example, a little spicy papaya salad and spicy minced pork can be enjoyed.

-Is located in a small lagoon opening on Klong Prao Beach.
+Is located in a small lagoon opening next to Centara Resort on Klong Prao Beach.
 Blue Lagoon is the home of imaginative recipes that prawns in a packet of noodles and topped with fried sesame seeds with sweet chili sauce and “Som Tam polamai” (spicy fruit salad).

 A good place to taste a wide variety of authentic Thai dishes such as Tom Yum Kung (hot and sour shrimp soup) and Pad Thai (fried noodles with dried shrimp).
 Kati Culinary also offers Thai cooking classes for those who want to learn to master the art of Thai cooking.